poissonconsulting/checkr/README.md

   Extra = NA,
   Latitude = c(45, 90)
   ), exclusive = TRUE, order = TRUE, nrow = 10L, key = "Longitude", error = FALSE)
-#> Warning: x names must be identical to 'Count', 'Extra' and 'Latitude'
+#> Warning: z column names must be identical to 'Count', 'Extra' and
+#> 'Latitude'
 #> Warning: column Count of z must be class numeric
 #> Warning: column Count of z must not include missing values
 #> Warning: column Extra of z must only include missing values
 #> Warning: the values in column Latitude of z must lie between 45 and 90
 #> Warning: z must have 10 rows
-#> Warning: column 'Longitude' in x must be a unique key
+#> Warning: column 'Longitude' in z must be a unique key
 ```

 The two other main functions are `check_vector()` and `check_list()`.